 What is Rich Black and when should I use it?

-When your project prints, we use 4 color process or CMYK (unless you are printing black and white or with PMS colors).
-As each color in the process is laid down over the previous it creates the images and colors you see in your design.
+We produce print using the CMYK or 4 color process model.
+As each color in the process (Cyan, Magenta, Yellow and Black) is laid down over the previous color it creates the images and colors you see in your design.

-So, what does rich black have to do with 4 color process?
+Today we focus only on the color black, specifically Rich Black.
 A standard black is made up of just the black ink, the K value in CMYK.
 Rich black has a little of the Cyan, Magenta and Yellow in it as well, creating a richer black color.

 When printing large areas of solid black on full color projects we recommend you create a “rich black”.
 Printing with only 100% black may cause the black ink to look light or washed out.
-By printing with a rich black the color will look much richer.
+By printing with a rich black the color will look more saturated and richer.

 There are different formulations of rich black, but we suggest your rich black color be made up of: 60% Cyan, 20% Magenta, 20% Yellow and 100% black.

-Please create this color build, do not select the color “registration” when choosing a black.
-Registration black is made up of 100% Cyan, 100% Magenta, 100% Yellow and 100% black, and is generally too much ink!
+Please create this color build in your color swatches.
+Do not select the color “registration” when choosing a black.
+Registration black is made up of 100% Cyan, 100% Magenta, 100% Yellow and 100% black, and is generally too much ink and can result in “muddy” printing and long dry times.

 It is important to only use a rich black for large, solid areas.
 Do not attempt to use this for small type.
-The difference it not that noticeable since it covers such a small area and it can make registration of the plates very difficult!
+The color difference between black text and rich black text would not noticeable since it covers such a small area and it can make registration of the plates very difficult!

 Call your Julin rep today if you have questions!